 The aim of this article is not to provide you with the most up-to-date information on the subject but to give you a general insight in the subject and its importance for the sector.

 The IDD repeals the Insurance Mediation Directive (IMD) and is a minimum harmonisation Directive.
 In other words, Member States, as they transpose the IDD into national law, cannot do less than what is required under the Directive, but they may introduce additional measures if they deem it necessary to ensure the protection of consumers in their market.
-Insurance intermediaries who are already registered under the IMD have until February 2019 to comply with their respective and relevant provisions of national law implementing IDD knowledge and ability requirements (IDD Articles 40 and 10.1).
+Insurance intermediaries who were already registered under the IMD had until February 2019 to comply with their respective and relevant provisions of national law implementing IDD knowledge and ability requirements (IDD Articles 40 and 10.1).

-In 2018, empowered by the IDD, the Commission adopted two Delegated Regulations (level 2 texts) that further specify some of the IDD provisions with regard to Product Oversight and Governance (POG) and with conflicts of interest, inducements, assessment of suitability and appropriateness and reporting for IBIPs products.
-The Commission also adopted one implementing technical standard (ITS) regarding a standardised format of the Product Information Document (PID) and regulatory technical standards (RTS) reviewing the minimum amounts of PII/financial capacity.
-EIOPA developed the draft Delegated Regulations, ITS and RTS.
-The IDD also empowers EIOPA to adopt various level 3 measures and to carry out other reports and studies.
+In 2018, empowered by the IDD, the Commission adopted two Delegated Regulations (level 2 texts) that further specify some of the IDD provisions with regard to POG and with conflicts of interest, inducements, assessment of suitability and appropriateness and reporting for IBIPs products.
+The Commission also adopted one implementing technical standard (ITS) regarding a standardised format of IPID (see BIPAR Annual Report 2017/18).

 Other reports/works to be carried out by EIOPA

 BIPAR monitors the IDD implementation in the EU Member States and assists its member associations, for example, in case of wrong implementation of the text.
 In this context BIPAR also issues regular updates on the IDD implementation and on intermediaries’ remuneration in the EU Member States.